glowyphp/strings/README.md

 // Returns the number of occurrences of $substring in the given string.
 $result = Strings::create('Test string here for test')->countSubString('test');

-// Returns the number of occurrences of $substring in the given string with $case_sensitive false.
+// Returns the number of occurrences of $substring in the given string with $caseSensitive false.
 $result = Strings::create('Test string here for test')->countSubString('test', false);

 ```